Kentucky Route 251: Route description

+KY 251 has two sections.
+The Hardin County section, a state secondary highway, extends 7.981 mi from U.S. Route 31W (US 31W) in Elizabethtown north to KY 313 on the southern edge of Fort Knox.
+The 3.058 mi Bullitt County segment is a rural secondary highway that runs from a dead end on the eastern edge of Fort Knox east to KY 61 at Belmont.

+Elizabethtown to Fort Knox

-KY 251 begins at an intersection with U.S. Route 31W (US 31W; West Dixie Avenue) in Elizabethtown, within Hardin County.
+The Hardin County portion of KY 251 begins at an intersection with U.S. Route 31W (West Dixie Avenue) in Elizabethtown.
 It travels to the northeast and curves to the north-northeast.
 It passes Elizabethtown High School, St. James Cemetery, Elizabethtown City Park, and Hardin Memorial Park cemetery.
 Just before leaving the city limits of the city, it intersects KY 3005 (Ring Road).
 It curves to the north-northwest and intersects KY 434 (Battle Training Road).
 Just north of this intersection, the highway enters the boundaries of Fort Knox.
 It curves to the north-northeast and meets its northern terminus, an intersection with KY 313 (Joe Prather Highway).
 Here, the roadway continues as Shepherdsville Road, a restricted access road for the fort.

+Fort Knox to KY 61

+The western terminus of this portion of KY 251 is at the eastern edge of Fort Knox.
+The road then travels east and northeast through the southern edge of the community of Belmont before reaching its eastern terminus at KY 61.